TomFranse/inventhor/documentation/architecture.md

   - Temperature and token settings
   - Firebase integration for conversation persistence
   - Error handling for API communication failures

+### Content Cards

+The application includes reusable card components for displaying content:

+- **Card Component**: A customizable card that can be used to display various types of content
+  - Uses MUI Card as a base with enhanced functionality
+  - Features:
+    - Responsive design that works in grid layouts
+    - Image support with smooth loading
+    - Title and subtitle with automatic text truncation
+    - Active/inactive states with visual indicators
+    - Hover effects for better user interaction
+    - React Router integration for navigation
+    - Fully typed props with TypeScript

+- **FadeInImage Component**: A specialized image component with enhanced UX
+  - Features:
+    - Smooth fade-in effect when images load
+    - Loading skeleton while images are loading
+    - Error handling for missing or expired images
+    - Caching of loaded images for better performance
+    - Customizable aspect ratio and container dimensions
+    - Support for object-fit and object-position
+    - Optional gradient overlay

 ### Firebase Integration